kyriosaa/portfolio/content/projects/DittoBot.md

 showInProjects: true
 ---

 A custom Discord bot built with Python using discord.py.
 Features include automated moderation, user interaction commands, automatic regex checking, and integration with external APIs.
-Designed to be modular, scalable, and easy to extend for custom server needs.
+Includes a database so it can be used in multiple servers.